YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: YOLOCS

-To better analyze the advantages of our proposed the Dense Channel Compression for Feature Spatial Solidification structure (DCFS), we utilize the YOLOv5l-R6.1\cite{yolo5} model as the baseline and replace the original CSP module with the CSPVoVNet, ELAN, and DCFS modules, respectively.
+To better analyze the advantages of our proposed the Dense Channel Compression for Feature Spatial Solidification structure (DF), we utilize the YOLOv5l-R6.1\cite{yolo5} model as the baseline and replace the original CSP module with the CSPVoVNet, ELAN, and DF modules, respectively.
 We then perform a comparative analysis on the MS-COCO val2017\cite{mscoco}, focusing on the dimensions of AP(\%), Parameters, and GFLOPs.
-As evidenced in Tab.\ref{tab:backbone}, our proposed DCFS module not only substantially reduces the number of parameters and GFLOPs compared to CSPVoVNet and ELAN but also outperforms all comparison models in terms of AP(\%).
+As evidenced in Tab.\ref{tab:backbone}, our proposed DF module not only substantially reduces the number of parameters and GFLOPs compared to CSPVoVNet and ELAN but also outperforms all comparison models in terms of AP(\%).